 Interviewers are much like psychologists.
-They’re trying to creep inside your ear, climb through your eustachian tube, go through the passages of your … well, basically they crawl through your head until they have located the winding pathway of your brain to analyze – but they must be clever about it.
+They’re trying to creep inside your ear, climb through your eustachian tube, go through the passages of your … well, basically they crawl through your head until they have located the winding pathway of your brain to analyse – but they must be clever about it.
 You can imagine with so many different people coming through their office, they quickly become bored and must use new techniques of comprehending your noggin’s intellect.
 A common question that can be used is, ‘How would your coworkers describe you?’.
-While this may feel like an innocent question, simplistic even; realize that your interviewer is really trying to snoop into your thought process to determine what kind of individual you truly are.
+While this may feel like an innocent question, simplistic even, realise that your interviewer is really trying to snoop into your thought process to determine what kind of individual you truly are.
 So, how do you respond to such a question?

 Build a Strategy

-You may want to respond by using generic terms such as, ‘I’m happy, loyal, energetic,’ but remember that such terms can easily be used to refer to a dog.
+You may want to respond by using generic terms such as, ‘I’m happy, loyal and energetic,’ but remember that such terms can easily be used to refer to a dog.
 (Sure, they are great companions, but likely are not suitable working partners.)
 It’s important to think of a few different synonyms to quickly spit back then add to them later.

 If you are truly stumped as to how to describe yourself here are a few tips: